THE BIRTH OF THE BMX FREESTYLE MOVEMENT

 NO CONTEST

-THE ORIGINS OF AN ACTION SPORT
+THE GENESIS OF A MODERN ACTION SPORT

 Three SoCal parks pivoted and embraced the arrival of the bike riders.
 The Pipeline, in Upland, Skate City, in Whittier, and the Del Mar Skate Ranch, became the arena for the early King of the Skateparks contest series'.
 Promoter, Bob Morales, hustled industry friends for sponsorship and secured an exclusive agreement with BMX Action Magazine Publisher Bob Osborn for media coverage.
 Teenage riders from ordinary neighborhoods and cities across Southern California converged on the three parks - local heroes with reputations and a point to prove.
 The series was so successful that it ultimately reinvented the culture of BMX Freestyle, transitioning it away from its "performance" roots and enabling genuine competition.
 In January 1984, Morales realized an ambition when he introduced a professional category and founded the American Freestyle Association.